Mario Party Advance: Reception

 Retrospectively, Mario Party Advance is widely considered to be one of the worst Mario Party games by critics.
-The game's Metacritic score of 54 out of 100 is the worst for any Mario Party title, as well as any Mario game.
+The game's Metacritic score of 54 out of 100 is the worst for any Mario Party title present in the site.
+It is the third lowest rated game part of the greater Mario franchise after WarioWare: Snapped! and Donkey Kong: Barrel Blast, which is the worst rated.

 In 2015, IGN listed the game at the bottom of its list of "Best Mario Party Games", writing, "Mario Party Advance is the black sheep of the Mario Party series.
 This handheld version forwent the classic style of four players collecting stars and coins in favor of a single player focused mode.
 The heart of the Mario Party series lies in its multiplayer, so while this new approach brought a few interesting ideas, it never achieved what made all the other games so enticing."

 In 2022, Digital Trends placed Mario Party Advance 16th in its ranking of 18 Mario Party games.
 In 2023, TheGamer listed the game just above Mario Party-e in its "Every Mario Party Game, Ranked" list, complimenting its minigames while criticizing its focus on a single-player experience, stating: "Mario Party Advance isn't a bad game.
 Most of the minigames are fun, but it's tailored to a single-player experience."
 TheGamer concluded: "Though it is admirable that Nintendo put a lot of work into making a portable Party experience, the game falters in one critical area: it isn't much of a party."